Table of Contents

 Comments and suggestions.
 We welcome your comments about these instructions and your suggestions for future editions.
 You can send us comments from www.irs.gov/formspubs.
 Click on “More Information” and then on “Comment on Tax Forms and Publications.”
 Or you can send your comments to:

 We respond to many letters by telephone.
 Therefore, it would be helpful if you would include your daytime phone number, including the area code, in your correspondence.

 Although we cannot respond individually to each comment received, we do appreciate your feedback and will consider your comments as we revise our tax products.

 Do not send the form to this address.
-Instead, see When and Where To File on page 1.
+Instead, see When and Where To File, earlier.

 |More Online Instructions|